DelaCruz-Rashelle/IDAST/docs/deployement/BACKEND_DEPLOYMENT.md

 The IDAST telemetry backend is an Express.js service that:
 - Stores ESP32 telemetry data in a MySQL database
 - Provides REST API endpoints for querying telemetry data
-- Automatically ingests telemetry from ESP32 devices via Cloudflare tunnel
+- Automatically ingests telemetry from ESP32 devices via MQTT (EMQX Cloud)
 - Automatically creates database tables on startup

 **Tech Stack:**